HansBilliet/CockpitHardwareHUB_v2/readme.md

 - [WASM module](https://github.com/HansBilliet/CockpitHardwareHUB_v2/tree/master/WASM%20Module) - The folder 'wasimcommander-module' needs to be copied in the Community folder of MSFS 2020

 ## Credits
 CockpitHardwareHUB_v2 is developed by Hans Billiet.
 The project leverages contributions from Maxim Paperno who is the creator of [WASimCommander](https://github.com/mpaperno/WASimCommander/tree/).
 CockpitHardwarHUB_v2 uses the WASimCommander WASM module and a slightly adapted version of WASimCommander.WASimClient.dll (v1.2.3.0).
+Both are included in this repository.

 ## Copyright License and Disclaimer
 - Copyright: Hans Billiet; All Rights Reserved.